dioptra-ai/frontend/docs/supported-types.md

 {
     "model_id": "STRING", // the model that generated this datapoint "model_type": "STRING", // the type of model for that datapoint.
+[List of available ENUMS](##model-specific-fields) "request_id": "STRING", // a unique identifier connecting to your system default: uuid4() "timestamp": "TIMESTAMP", // default: ingestion time
+    "tags": {
-[List of available ENUMS](##model-specific-fields) "request_id": "STRING", // (optional) a unique identifier connecting to your system default: uuid4() "timestamp": "TIMESTAMP", // (optional) default: ingestion time "tags": {"STRING": "STRING"}, //  (optional) key-value pairs for arbitrary metadata "dataset_id": "STRING", //  (optional) the id of the dataset the datapoint belongs to "benchmark_id": "STRING" //  (optional) the id of the benchmark run the datapoint belongs to }
+        "STRING": "STRING" //  key-value pairs for arbitrary metadata },
+    "dataset_id": "STRING", //  the id of the dataset the datapoint belongs to "benchmark_id": "STRING" //  the id of the benchmark run the datapoint belongs to }
 ```